If you want to know why you can’t lose weight no matter what you do with diet and exercise then you’ve come to the right place.

 Losing weight can require a lot more disciple than you think.
 Eating a cupcake might seem harmless but it could derail your metabolism.

 I’ve had people come up to me in the gym asking why they can’t get results even though they’re “working out hard.”
-Then when I see them working out in the gym they do one light set of bicep curls then play around on their phone for a few minutes.
+Then when I see them working out in the gym they do one light set of bicep curls and then play around on their phone for a few minutes.

-Others I’ve noticed are Chatty Cathy’s in the gym.
+Others I’ve noticed are “Chatty Cathy’s” in the gym.
 It’s not hard to imagine why they’re not losing weight.

 Not Enough Calories

+Crazy enough not eating enough calories can cause your weight loss to stall.
 This goes against almost everything you’ve grown up knowing about losing weight.

+The truth is your body will hold onto fat when you severely cut calories by releasing fat-storing hormones (11).
 You’ll then be more likely to burn off muscle than fat.
 You’ll also burn off calories slower than you’d think.

 Yet, you could also be eating too many calories.

+When you’re working out your body wants to replenish those lost calories by increasing your hunger.
 This causes a lot of people to overeat and wonder why they can’t lose weight.

 It’s tempting to want to reward yourself after a hard workout.
 Keeping your calories in check is absolutely necessary.